Limited Memory Covariance Matrix Adaptation (LMCMA)

 References

-See the official C++ version from Loshchilov, which provides an interface for Matlab users: https://sites.google.com/site/ecjlmcma/ (Unfortunately, this website link appears to be not available now.)
+Please refer to the official C++ version from Loshchilov, which also provides an interface for Matlab: https://sites.google.com/site/ecjlmcma/ (Unfortunately, this online link appears to be not openly available now.)